What is KubeSphere

 KubeSphere is a distributed operating system managing cloud-native applications with Kubernetes as its kernel, providing a plug-and-play architecture for the seamless integration of third-party applications to boost its ecosystem.

 KubeSphere also represents a multi-tenant enterprise-grade container platform with full-stack automated IT operation and streamlined DevOps workflows.
 It provides developer-friendly wizard web UI, helping enterprises to build out a more robust and feature-rich platform.
 It boasts the most common functionalities needed for enterprise Kubernetes strategies, such as Kubernetes resource management, DevOps (CI/CD), application lifecycle management, monitoring, logging, service mesh, multi-tenancy, alerting and notification, auditing, storage and networking, autoscaling, access control, GPU support, multi-cluster deployment and management, network policy, registry management, and security management.

-KubeSphere delivers consolidated views while integrating a wide breadth of ecosystem tools around Kubernetes and offers consistent user experience to reduce complexity, and develops new features and capabilities that are not yet available in upstream Kubernetes in order to alleviate the pain points of Kubernetes including storage, network, security and ease of use.
+KubeSphere delivers consolidated views while integrating a wide breadth of ecosystem tools around Kubernetes, thus providing consistent user experiences to reduce complexity.
+At the same time, it also features new capabilities that are not yet available in upstream Kubernetes, alleviating the pain points of Kubernetes including storage, network, security and usability.
 Not only does KubeSphere allow developers and DevOps teams use their favorite tools in a unified console, but, most importantly, these functionalities are loosely coupled with the platform since they are pluggable and optional.

-As we adopt open source model, development is taking in the open way and driven by KubeSphere community.
-KubeSphere is 100% open source and available on GitHub where you can find all source code, documents and discussions.
-It has been widely installed and used in development testing and production environments, and a large number of services are running smoothly in KubeSphere.
+As we adopt the open source model, development is proceeding in an open way and driven by KubeSphere community.
+KubeSphere is 100% open source and available on GitHub where you can find all the source code, documents and discussions.
+It has been widely installed and used in development, testing and production environments, and a large number of services are running smoothly in KubeSphere.